ataylor89/Python/oop.md

 It is easy to go on and on about this subject, because there is so much to write and think about.

 The basic premise of object-oriented programming is that everything is an object, and every object has a class.

+When we run the Python interpreter, we create an environment (the Python environment) and we fill it with objects, like functions, modules, numbers, strings, dictionaries, lists, and so on.

+We create a space (the Python runtime environment) and we fill it with objects.

+You can see how we have drawn from the physical universe to create an analogy.

+When we start the Python runtime environment, we have a space filled with objects.
+Some objects are already built-in (like the print function and the type function), and some objects we have yet to create.

+This is object oriented programming.

+Objects in mathematics and computer science are analogous to objects in the physical universe.

+The objects exist in a space.
+The objects have state and behavior.

+When we start the Python runtime environment, we create a space and we fill it with objects.

+You can see how easy it is to go on and on about this subject.

+The basic premise of object-oriented programming is that everything is an object and every object has a class.

+This understanding of object-oriented programming makes an analogy with the physical universe.